 Resolving matters without Court proceedings

 We offer specialist and objective advice on all aspects of Alternative Dispute Resolution (ADR) so that you can make an informed decision as to the best way to resolve your case.
-Swiftly, fairly and hopefully without Court proceedings, to keep costs proportionate.
+We aim to deal with your matter swiftly, fairly and hopefully without Court proceedings, to keep costs proportionate.

-Solicitor assisted settlement is a popular, successful and cost effective method of ADR.
-In which you determine our level of involvement (for example simply implementing a settlement you have reached direct or helping you with the negotiations).
-So that costs are acceptable to you in view of the issues / assets.
-We also regularly negotiate settlements with spouses directly or with their legal representatives, on your behalf.
-With the sole aim of achieving a swift but fair agreement for you, without an application to the Court.
+Solicitor assisted settlement is a popular, successful and cost-effective method of ADR, where you determine our level of involvement.
+For example, simply implementing a settlement you have reached directly or helping you with the negotiations so that costs are acceptable to you in view of the issues / assets.
+We also regularly negotiate settlements with spouses directly, or with their legal representatives on your behalf, with the sole aim of achieving a swift but fair agreement for you without an application to the Court.

 We will also review and discuss the merits of Mediation and Collaborative Law with you.

 Whatever method of ADR you ultimately chose, it is essential that it is right for you.